Skip to main content

 Usage

-Async Storage can only store string data, so in order to store object data you need to serialize it first.
-For data that can be serialized to JSON you can use JSON.stringify() when saving the data and JSON.parse() when loading the data.
+Async Storage can only store string data.
+In order to store object data, you need to serialize it first.
+For data that can be serialized to JSON, you can use JSON.stringify() when saving the data and JSON.parse() when loading the data.

 Importing